LegendaryGuard/BFP/README.md

   - no weird underwater movements while going intentionally down and moving crazily fast touching the ground (this might be a bug/glitch from original BFP)
   - no specified stuck animation, so any animation is correctly handled when being stuck (on original BFP, when the player is stuck or pretty near to something solid, the reason is still unknown though.
 It does a jumping forward/backward animation, that doesn't make sense)
   - water movement handling is different from original BFP, but it works similarly
+- the owner who fires rdmissile with chargeAutoFire, can fire without dealing damage (on original BFP, every time is being used after some charge, player gets damaged after firing per weaponTime)
 - survival gamemode is pretty well balanced (on original BFP, when everytime the player changes a different character model from their own prefix, dies and respawns during warmup, the warmup resets.
 So, that's unfair)
 - monster/oozaru gamemode has the following in-game differences compared to the original:
   - the player monster is labeled 'MON' on the scoreboard